 District of Columbia

 Mr. Friedman is an active member of the American Bar Association Antitrust Section.
-He has been nominated for the Section's Council, and took office in August 2012.
-He currently serves as co-chair of the Communications and Digital Technology Industries Committee.
-He has previously served as vice-chair of the Section's Programs Committee and the Advocacy Committee and he served for three years as chair of the Civil Practice and Procedure Committee.
-Mr. Friedman is Principal Editor of the Section's authoritative handbook, Model Jury Instructions in Civil Antitrust Cases, 2005 Edition.
+He is currently Co-Chair of the Section’s Annual Spring Meeting, and was a member of the Section’s Council from August 2012 through July 2015.
+He has held a number of other positions in the Section’s leadership, including Chair of the Civil Practice and Procedure Committee, Co-Chair of the Communications and Digital Technology Industries Committee, and Vice-Chair of the Section’s Programs Committee and the Advocacy Committee.
+Mr. Friedman is Principal Editor of the Section’s authoritative handbook, Model Jury Instructions in Civil Antitrust Cases, 2005 Edition.